gregdan3/gregdan3.github.io/pages/toki-pona/sona/e.md

 </details>

-Objects always connect to the previous predicate.
-So for multiple objects, the rules are the same as with multiple `e`.
+Objects _always_ connect to the predicate before.
+For multiple `e` with multiple `li`, the rules are the same as with just multiple `e`!

 <details> <summary> [jan li jaki e lipu li telo e lipu]{.tokipona} </summary>